Why Are My Fasting Glucose Levels High?

 "It's logical for people to point the finger for high fasting blood sugar numbers at what they eat between dinner and bed, but surprisingly food isn't the lead villain," says Robert Chilton, M.D., a cardiologist and professor of medicine at the University of Texas Health Science Center at San Antonio.
 The true reason for why blood sugar goes up when fasting is related to compromised hormonal control of blood glucose levels.

 During the years (up to a decade) that type 2 diabetes develops, the hormonal control of blood glucose breaks down.
 Four hormones are involved in glucose control:

 When diabetes is not present, the body handles the changing supply of and demand for glucose (the energy from food) 24 hours a day.
-This system involves the four hormones -- what we'll call the messengers -- and a continuous feedback loop that moves messages between the brain, gut, pancreas and liver.
+This system involves the four hormones—what we'll call the messengers—and a continuous feedback loop that moves messages between the brain, gut, pancreas and liver.
 Here is how the system works in someone without diabetes:

 Here are two other situations that may cause high fasting blood glucose levels:

 Dawn phenomenon happens as part of the body's normal circadian rhythm to wake up and get going.
 Hormones, such as growth hormone and cortisol, are released and raise glucose.
 Without diabetes, the body simply responds to this early morning effect by putting out more of the hormones that keep blood glucose in control.
 That doesn't happen when you have type 1 or type 2 diabetes, which is why those with diabetes can sometimes wake up with high blood sugar levels.

 Somogyi effect is very high fasting blood glucose thought to be caused by the liver making a lot of excess glucose in response to hypoglycemia (low blood glucose) during the night.
-Somogyi effect is uncommon in type 2 diabetes.
-There's controversy as to whether it even exists with the rapid- and long-acting insulins available today.
+Somogyi effect is uncommon in those with type 2 diabetes.
+There's controversy as to whether it even exists with the rapid- and long-acting insulin products available today.